sirisian/ecmascript-types/memorylayout.md

 };
 ```

+Layout reflection and declaration reflection are deliberately separate, and they are reached by separate contexts: `Reflect.ClassFieldLayout` for the placement above and `Reflect.ClassField` for the declaration.
+They were both written as `Reflect.ClassField` here, which made one retrieval expression mean two shapes depending on which document a reader had open. `Reflect.ClassFieldLayout` is a reflection context and not a DECORATOR context - nothing decorates a placement, which is the distinction `Reflect.Type` already draws.

-Layout reflection and declaration reflection are deliberately separate. `Reflect.ClassField`'s decorator context in decorators.md describes what a field WAS DECLARED as — its type, visibility, and `readonly` — and carries `offset` and `byteLength` because those two are what a decorator commonly wants; the bit-level placement above is meaningful only for a class that has a layout at all, and only this extension defines what it means.
+`Reflect.ClassField`'s decorator context in decorators.md describes what a field WAS DECLARED as — its type, visibility, and `readonly` — and carries `offset` and `byteLength` because those two are what a decorator commonly wants; the bit-level placement above is meaningful only for a class that has a layout at all, and only this extension defines what it means.
 Every other language keeps the same seam: .NET has `FieldInfo` for members and `Marshal.OffsetOf` for layout, C has `offsetof` unconnected to anything else, and Rust had no stable field-offset reflection at all until `offset_of!`.
 Asking a class with no layout for a field's placement is a TypeError, for the same reason reading `byteLength` from a `string` is.

 ## Natural alignment and padding